 During the CAP study, 189,386 men were assigned to screening and 219,439 men were assigned to a non-screening control group.
 After 10 years on average, 549 of the screened men had died from prostate cancer, compared to 647 men in the control group who hadn’t gotten a PSA test.
 The number of prostate cancer deaths among the controls was higher, but so was the number of men in that group to begin with.
 So the researchers adjusted for the different sample sizes with a statistical tweak: they compared death rates in terms of person-years, or the total number of years that men in either group had participated to the study.
 Analyzed that way, the study revealed 0.30 prostate cancer deaths per 1,000 person-years in the screened group, and 0.31 deaths from prostate cancer per 1,000 person-years in the controls, which amounts to a negligible difference.

-Dr. Barry, member of the US Preventative Services Task Force, an influential group of independent experts who make evidence-based recommendations about clinical preventive services, emphasized that most men who opt for the test get it more than once.
+Dr. Barry, who was recently a member of the US Preventative Services Task Force, an influential group of independent experts who publicly discourage PSA screening, emphasized that most men who opt for the test get it more than once.
 And with each additional PSA test, he said, the odds of being diagnosed with prostate cancer grow higher.
-“But is repeat screening worth the risk of a low-grade cancer diagnosis and all the treatment complications that come with it?” he asked.
-“It’s hard for us as clinicians to make those decisions for our patients.
-We need to make them with our patients to determine if they feel those risks are worth taking on.”
+"But is repeat screening worth the risk of a low-grade cancer diagnosis and all the treatment complications that come with it?" he asked.
+"It’s hard for us as clinicians to make those decisions for our patients.
+We need to make them with our patients to determine if they feel those risks are worth taking on."

 Dr. Marc Garnick, the Gorman Brothers Professor of Medicine at Harvard Medical School and Beth Israel Deaconess Medical Center, and editor in chief of HarvardProstateKnowledge.org, agreed.
 "This study adds to the discouraging screening literature, and again, simply does not support screening of asymptomatic individuals," he said.